What is 5G?

 If you’re looking for a 5G-compatible network you’re in luck!
 All of our £10+ bundles come with 5G compatibility as standard.
-Browse our monthly bundles to find the right plan for your 5G phone.
+Say hello to superfast data in in 100 UK towns and cities!

 Use our navigation below to check out some of the best features on the most powerful 5G-enabled phones available right now.

 Samsung is unanimously the most popular Android brand.
 They’ve been ahead of the manufacturing game for a while, being the first to introduce foldable phones to the world in 2018, and they’re probably the maker of the most 5G-enabled phones to date.
 Check out the impressive features on two models below.

 Samsung Galaxy S21 Ultra 5G

 ✔Powerful quad rear cameras: 108MP Wide, 12MP Ultra Wide, 10MP Telephoto (3x), 10MP Telephoto (10x), and extremely sharp 40MP front camera, and 8K video recording make the S21 Ultra one of the best models for photography fanatics